sczerski/mcsmrt_pipeline_report/README.md

 # microbiome_analysis_pipeline_report
-Generates a report following successful completing Circular Consensus Sequencing, Demultiplexing (Microbiome Analysis Pipeline), and preparation for the MCSMRT Microbiome Classifier Pipeline using Pacbio sequencing data.
+Automated generation of a report following successful completing Circular Consensus Sequencing, Demultiplexing (Microbiome Analysis Pipeline), and preparation for the MCSMRT Microbiome Classifier Pipeline using Pacbio sequencing data.

 Please note the standardardized file-naming convention that must be used in order to run this program.